brikis98/yevgeniy-brikman-homepage/_posts/2023-11-14-hello-boot.md

 ### Writing a character on the screen

 BIOS makes use of the ah register to determine which routine we want to invoke.
 For the routine related to printing characters on the screen it requires ah to contain the value 0xeh.

-The ISR we need is invoked by index 10 in the intrerrupt vector, and we'll use the int instruction to invoke a software intrerrupt which will execute the ISR that's currently attached to index 10.
+The screen-related ISR requires the character to be printed to be inside register al. The ISR we need is invoked by index 10 in the intrerrupt vector, and we'll use the int instruction to invoke a software intrerrupt which will execute the ISR that's currently attached to index 10.

 {% highlight assembly%}
 mov ah , 0x0e